mifahh/todoapps/README.md

 # todoapps
-Web To Do List Apps with Local Storage
+Web To Do List Apps with Local Storage.
+Using Native Dialog and Swal(SweetAlert2) if browser doesn't support Native Dialog.